 Malaria is a parasite which is transmitted by the female Anopholes Mosquito.
 Transmission occurs when the mosquito feeds on the blood of a malaria infected person which draws Malaria particles.
 When the mosquito next feeds, the malaria particles are passed through to the bitten person.

-It can have serious consequences to your health and can prove fatal.
-Therefore it is important to understand and apply the necessary precautions in order to prevent malaria.
+It can have serious consequences for your health and can prove fatal.
+Therefore, it is important to understand and apply the necessary precautions in order to prevent malaria.